Open Conceptual Data Models

 - Astoria is aimed exclusively at making relational data Web accessible

 c.f.
-Semantic Web & Linked Data
+Linked Data

 - Recognize that vast amounts of data resides in unstructured and semi-structured data sources